DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

    WiFi.config failed; check the defined IPs; falling back to DHCP

-The DHCP client may be reenabled, so the module receives a new DHCP IP configuration.
+``WiFi.config`` can revert an IP address configuration from static to DHCP.
+If the station requires a new DHCP IP configuration, the DHCP client can be reactivated by specifying zero addresses, and a new dynamic address configuration is obtained with a call to ``WiFi.reconnect()``:

 *Example code:*